dellsystem/dellsystem.github.io/tech.md

 ### On worker power within the industry

+* Joe Corcoran in a presentation at Isle of Ruby 2018, aimed at fellow developers: [What's Good?](https://corcoran.online/2018/05/16/whats-good/)
 * Alex Press for n+1: [Code Red](https://nplusonemag.com/issue-31/politics/code-red/), an absolutely stellar longread on organising the tech sector
 * Chi Onwurah for the Guardian: [All workers need unions – including those in Silicon Valley](https://www.theguardian.com/commentisfree/2018/jan/31/silicon-valley-unions-employee-workers-rights-organise-labour)
 * Moira Weigel for the Guardian: [Coders of the world, unite: can Silicon Valley workers curb the power of Big Tech?](https://www.theguardian.com/news/2017/oct/31/coders-of-the-world-unite-can-silicon-valley-workers-curb-the-power-of-big-tech)